ranm8/requestify/README.md

 ## How to use?

-requestify is extremely easy to use and always return a promise (using the great Q module)...
+requestify is extremely easy to use and always return a promise (using the amazing Q module)...

 Simply require the module and start requesting: